 This article intends to show you how.

-At the beginning of the FBA boom, almost anyone could make money selling products on Amazon - basically, if you got the fundamentals right, you were profitable.
+At the beginning of the FBA boom, almost anyone could make money selling products on Amazon.
+Basically, if you got the fundamentals right, you'll be profitable.
 That’s no longer the case today.
 The bar is higher.

 It doesn’t mean that fundamentals don’t matter anymore, they do.
 Those critical business needs that every Amazon FBA business has like product development, supply management and forecasting, etc., are still cornerstones of success on Amazon.
 If you are bad at those, it’s almost guaranteed that your business won’t succeed in the long term.

 The problem is that it doesn’t work the other way around anymore.
 Nowadays, being great at those fundamentals doesn’t mean you’ll automatically be successful.

 If you want to maximize your chances to thrive on Amazon in 2021, you have to do more.
 You have to level up your game.

 Increase your traffic, conversions, and sales by adding branding to the matrix.